NICTA/stateline/README.md

 ##Introduction

-Stateline is a framework for distributed Markov Chain Monte Carlo (MCMC) sampling written in C++11.
-It focuses on [parallel tempering](http://en.wikipedia.org/wiki/Parallel_tempering) methods which are highly parallelisable.
+Stateline is a framework for distributed Markov Chain Monte Carlo (MCMC) sampling written in C++.
+It implements [parallel tempering](http://en.wikipedia.org/wiki/Parallel_tempering) and factorising likelihoods, in order to exploit parallelisation and distribution computing resources.

 ###Why Stateline